-In 2018 BlueConic introduced a new metric called recognition ratio, which is the percentage of your engaged audience that is known by one or more unique identifiers.
-Calculate your ratio to provide benchmarks and trends over time as your first-party data grows in BlueConic.
+BlueConic empowers you to know your customers and visitors better.
+A key marketing metric is your customer recognition ratio, which BlueConic defines as the percentage of your engaged audience that is known by one or more unique identifiers.
+Calculate your customer recognition ratio to gather benchmark metrics and spot trends over time as your first-party data grows in BlueConic.

-BlueConic offers tools to help improve the strength of your first-party data by recognizing visitors on your site.
-You can identify known visitors using numerous sources including URL parameters, third-party cookies, globally unique identifiers (GUIDs), Google Tag Manager, and BlueConic connections that exchange data with your email service provider (ESP) or through the data layer.
+BlueConic offers tools to help improve the strength of your first-party data by recognizing customers and visitors on your site.
+You can identify individual customers or visitors using numerous sources including URL parameters, third-party cookies, globally unique identifiers (GUIDs), Google Tag Manager, and BlueConic connections that exchange data with your email service provider (ESP) or through the data layer.

-Consider the following questions when planning how to use BlueConic to improve your recognition ratio:
+Consider the following questions when planning how to use BlueConic to improve your customer recognition ratio:

 - What unique identifiers are already available from your connections to other systems?